elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

   end
 end
 ```

-Those examples show how `defmodule` and `def` are simply macros for defining modules and functions.

 Given my previous background in Ruby, it is natural that some of the constructs added were borrowed from Ruby.
 However, those additions were a by-product, never a language goal.